 As of May 2006, Charleston County has over 300 CERT Members, on seventeen response teams, in thirteen districts.
 November 2006, formed "Lowcountry CERT " .Incorporated non-profit.
 Serving the tri-county area.

 Well, it's like paying for car insurance.
 You might never need either; you'd hope not to.
 But if the occasion arises, having the CERT training, just like having car insurance, means you're as ready as you can be to help yourself, your family and your neighborhood.

-If you would like to attend a CERT course, contact email@example.com or call the Emergency Management Department at (843)746-3804 and give them your name, phone number, zip code, e-mail and community name.
-When a class is scheduled, you will be contacted.
+If you would like to attend a CERT course, contact firstname.lastname@example.org or call the Emergency Management Department at (843)746-3804 and give them your name, phone number, zip code, e-mail and community name.
+When a class is scheduled, you will be contacted (a minimum of 15 people are required for each class).
 You can also download an application from this web site.
 CERT training is provided free of charge in Charleston County to anyone 18 years old or over.
 CERT members receive 30 hours (one day a week for eight weeks) of initial training.
 The eight-week course is followed by full-day biannual refresher drills and an opportunity to assist local emergency services at various incidents.
 Charleston County conducts non-discriminatory CERT training classes.
 Non-discrimination includes race, religion, gender and group affiliations.